ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/auth/Package.md

 ### Authentication
 There are two out-of-the-box authentication mechanisms:
-- Username and password based authentication
+- Username and password based authentication.

    A user is authenticated based on a username and a password that are stored in a configuration file.
 By default these are stored in ‘ballerina.conf’.
 That fille can be changed by a runtime argument.

 - JWT based authentication

    A user is authenticated by validating a JWT sent with the request.

 ### Authorization